 - Less than 30% of its calories from fat

-If you think you may be eligible to receive Meals on Wheels, or know someone who may benefit from this service, please submit an Application for Services to Meals on Wheels of Durham.
+If you think you may be eligible to receive home-delivered meals from Meals on Wheels Durham or know someone who may benefit from this service, please submit an Application for Services to Meals on Wheels Durham.
 One of our staff will contact you.
 Please be aware that there is a waiting list for donor-funded meals.

-We currently deliver over 435 nutritious meals each weekday—over 120,000 meals a year.
-The number of referrals we are receiving has increased each year, and we need your support to continue to meet the needs of Durham County’s growing elderly population.
-Please follow the appropriate link above to your preferred method of supporting our mission.
+We currently deliver to over just over 550 clients weekly—over 120,000 meals a year.
+The number of referrals we are receiving increases each year, and we need your support to continue to meet the needs of Durham County’s growing older adult population.
+Please consider supporting our mission and homebound seniors!